gfpkelly1986/milestone-project-heritage-housing-issues/README.md

             - Mean Squared Error (MSE), limited deviation between train and test set.
             - Root Mean Squared Error (RMSE), limited deviation between train and test set.
             - Mean Absolute Error (MAE), limited deviation between train and test set.

+- Hypothesis:

+    - Modern spacious homes are more likely to sell at a higher price than their older counterparts.

+- Validation

+    - A correlation analysis, with plots, showing correlation between yearbuilt and high sale values.

+<p align="right"><a href="#intro">Return to table of contents</a></p><p id="us"></p>

+## User Stories

+- As a beneficiary of 4 houses I want to understand how house attributes correlate with sale price so I can understand the market better in Iowa.

+    - Data understanding phase of the CRISP-DM workflow.
+    ### Tasks
+    - Prepare the data so it can be studied correctly.
+        - Remove null values if present
+        - Categorize variables if required
+        - Group variables if required
+        - Drop variables with no value to the end results if required
+    - Carry out a correlation analysis on the dataset to understand and show via plots which attributes correlate with saleprice more than others.
+    - Perform both Spearman and Pearson analysis to show which attributes correlate with sale price.
+    - Create a dashboard so the client can see th results
+    - Add to the dashboard, visualisation plots showing correlation between features and target.
+    - Add to the dashboard, the results of the spearman and pearson analysis showing the monotonic and linear relationships if any.

+- As a beneficiary of 4 houses I want to be able to predict sale prices within a reasonable degree of accuaracy so that I can plan my future actions.

+    - Data preparation and Modelling phases of the CRISP-DM workflow.
+    ### Tasks
+    - Split data into train and test sets
+    - Carry out feature engineering analysis
+    - Implement the required transformations
+    - Create and evaluate an ML model which satisfies the business requirements
+    - Deploy the succesful ML model to a Streamlit dashboard so the user can utilize its functionality.
+    - Show the user, via the dashboard, how the model performs.
+    - Use plots to show how the model performed on both the test and train sets

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="rt"></p>